- This event has passed.

 Please note later start time than usual for this Zoom event – to recognise UK and Australian time zones!

 CABK members and Non-members are welcome to attend.
-There is no fee for this event.
+There is no fee for this event which also will be live-streamed to the CABK YouTube Channel – watch live or later, on demand.

 Prof. Alan Dorin and his PhD student Malika Ratnayake will talk about their multi-disciplinary approach to understanding how bees behave in complex environments.